 Process systems evaluation is covered in section 7.3.3 and specifies, “Each part of the process system where combustible dust is present or where combustible particulate solids could cause combustible dust to be present shall be evaluated.”
 An in-depth assessment of the process system should consider:

-Any part of the process containing a layer of dust in an environment containing an ignition source and sufficient oxygen for the dust to burn – an “oxidizing atmosphere” – must be documented as a fire hazard.
+Any part of the process containing a layer of dust in an environment with an ignition source and sufficient oxygen for the dust to burn – an “oxidizing atmosphere” – must be documented as a fire hazard.
 If this same oxidizing atmosphere containing an ignition source has dust suspended in the air in the form of a dust cloud, a dual flash fire and explosion hazard exists and must be documented.
 Airborne dust may be a result of ordinary processes or the result of an unintended accident.
 Both scenarios must be considered.

 Building and building compartment evaluation is covered in Section 7.3.4 and is similar to the process system evaluation described above, with additional information noted below:

 Once materials, equipment, processes, and areas containing combustible dust have all been assessed, it’s essential to review the safeguards and preventative measures that are in place, and examine maintenance procedures and confirm the reliability of existing safety systems.
-Once this has been completed, the results of the DHA can be used to develop a recommendation plan which prioritizes the most critical hazards.
+After this has been completed, the results of the DHA can be used to develop a recommendation plan which prioritizes the most critical hazards.
 Part 3 of this series will examine mitigation methods used to reduce the potential for a combustible dust incident.
 These management systems are covered in Chapter 8 of NFPA 652.
 Section 8.6 discusses the use of flame resistant clothing as a final measure of protection to safeguard workers from serious injury due to combustible dust flash fires and explosions.

 Make sure you have all the facts about the potential dangers of flash fires or explosions due to combustible dust.
 Access all posts in this series which explains what combustible dust is, how the risks are quantified, what a dust hazard analysis entails, and how to mitigate the hazard and protect workers.